apollographql/apollo-kotlin/docs/source/gradle/incubating-plugin.md

   val generateKotlinModels: Property<Boolean>

   /**
-   * Whether to generate the transformed queries.
-Transformed queries are the queries as sent to the
-   * server.
-This can be useful if you need to upload a query's exact content to a server that doesn't
-   * support automatic persisted queries.
-   *
-   * The transformedQueries are written in [CompilationUnit.transformedQueriesDir] */
-  val generateTransformedQueries: Property<Boolean>

-  /**
    * Whether to generate the operation report.
 The report contains information such as
    * operation id, name and transformed query.
 This can be useful if you need to upload
    * a query's exact content to a server that doesn't support automatic persisted queries.
    *
-   * The operation output is written in [CompilationUnit.operationOutputDir] */
+   * The operation output is written in [CompilationUnit.operationOutputFile] */
   val generateOperationOutput: Property<Boolean>